Florida Private Investigator: Licensing and Hiring Guide

 Private Investigation Services in Florida

-Florida presents unique investigation challenges and opportunities.
-With its large transient population, extensive coastline, tourism industry, and position as a gateway to Latin America, Florida investigations often require specialized knowledge that out-of-state firms lack.
+Florida presents an entirely unique set of investigation challenges.
+With its massive transient and seasonal "snowbird" population, extensive coastline, booming tourism industry, and position as an international gateway to Latin America, investigations in the Sunshine State frequently cross state and national borders.

 Florida Investigation Services

-• Child custody - Florida uses a "timesharing" model rather than traditional custody.
-Qualified investigators gather evidence relevant to Florida's best-interest-of-the-child standards
+- Child Custody: Florida uses a "timesharing" model rather than traditional custody.
+Qualified investigators gather behavioral evidence (such as substance abuse or reckless behavior) relevant to Florida's strict "best interest of the child" standards.

-• Corporate investigations - Fraud, misconduct, and due diligence for Florida's tourism, real estate, healthcare, and financial sectors
+- Corporate Investigations: Fraud, workers' compensation abuse, and due diligence for Florida's massive tourism, real estate development, healthcare, and financial sectors.

-• TSCM bug sweeps - Electronic surveillance detection for Florida homes, condos, offices, and vacation properties
+- TSCM Bug Sweeps: Electronic surveillance detection for Florida homes, condos, executive offices, and vacation properties to ensure privacy and protect trade secrets.

-• Examination: Must pass the state licensing examination
+- Examination: Must pass the comprehensive state licensing examination administered by the FDACS.

 Florida-Specific Legal Considerations